Kipamojo/kipamojo.github.io/_posts/2018-12-19-Day-trip-from-Amsterdam-Visiting-the-Winter-Efteling.markdown

 ---
 layout: post
-title:  "Visiting the Winter Efteling"
+title:  "Day trip from Amsterdam: Visiting the Winter Efteling"
 date:   2018-12-19 12:00:00 +0100
+categories: [Netherlands]
 tags:
     - "The Netherlands"
+permalink: /:categories/:title/
 image: "assets/img/efteling-langnek-banner.jpg"
 banner: "assets/img/efteling-langnek-banner-large.jpg"
 alt: "Fairytale The Six Servants in the Efteling"
 ---

-The Netherlands’ most famous theme park is the [Efteling][efteling]{:target="_blank"}, in Kaatsheuvel.
+The Netherlands’ most famous theme park is the Efteling, in Kaatsheuvel.
 During the winter months, the Efteling is completely decorated in winter style and everything just feels cozy.
 The Efteling has its very own style and the experience is comparable to the Disney Land theme parks, but on a smaller scale.
+If you're into theme parks, going to the Efteling is a must as it's truly a one of a kind experience!

+We would really recommend going to the Efteling in winter, as the Winter Efteling is just a special experience.
+However, the Efteling is open 365 days a year and it's always fun to visit the theme park.
+When visiting the Winter Efeling, make sure to dress in layers of warm clothes as you'll get cold walking outside the entire day.
+The Efteling is a perfect day trip from Amsterdam, as it takes less than two hours to get there by public transport!

 The park is divided into five realms: Marerijk, Reizenrijk, Ruigrijk, Anderrijk and Fantasierijk.
 We share with you some of our favorite rides and landmarks of the realms.